Meet the team

 As Chief Executive, I'm responsible for the strategic leadership and management of the organisation.
 This involves a wide range of duties including the exploration of new business opportunities, ensuring our social objectives remain central to the design and delivery of all our programmes and services.

 Having studied at Falmouth School of Art and at Courtauld Institute, my background and professional expertise is firmly rooted in the visual arts.
-However, I'm also passionate about theatre and poetry having spent many years working with small theatre companies, both as an actor and director.
+However, I am also passionate about theatre and poetry having spent many years working with small theatre companies, both as an actor and director.

 In addition to my work at Creative United, I am involved in a voluntary capacity on the Board of a number of other arts organisations including Poet in the City, New Contemporaries and the Oppenheim-John Downes Memorial Trust.